 In most situations you will not have to pay any up-front cost in connection with the litigation of your claim.
 Costs associated with litigating your injury claim may include court filing fees, document requests, deposition expenses and expert consultations and testimony among other things.
-Any cost incurred throughout the course of the case will be deducted from the amount of the settlement of your case before the firm’s one-third contingency fee is deducted from the recovery.
+Any cost incurred throughout the course of the case will be deducted from the amount of the settlement of your case after the firm’s one-third contingency fee is deducted from the recovery.
 If we are unable to recover any money for you, you are not responsible to pay our expenses.

 The best way to determine if you have a viable injury claim is by discussing the circumstances that led to your injury with an attorney.
 Generally you will need to be able to prove that you suffered an injury, that your injury resulted in damages such as medical expenses, lost wages or pain and suffering and that the injury occurred because another person or corporation was acting negligently.
 Your attorney will also need to determine whether the negligent party has insurance coverage or assets available to compensate your for the damages you suffered.